cadet/CADET-Core/doc/index.rst

 -------------------

 We do our best to provide you with a stable API.
-However, CADET is actively developed and breaking changes can sometimes be unavoidable.
+However, CADET-Core is actively developed and breaking changes can sometimes be unavoidable.
 For non-developers, it is recommended to upgrade from release to release instead of always working with the most recent commit.